Municipal procedure bylaw

 - It may be appropriate to establish procedures that allow any member of council to participate in discussions and debates (but not vote) in a commission meeting

-If the procedure bylaw authorizes this, a municipal council may conduct special council meetings electronically, and allow members to participate electronically in council and council committee meetings.
+If the procedure bylaw authorizes this, a municipal council may conduct regular, special or committee meetings electronically, and allow members to participate electronically in council and council committee meetings.
 In order to exercise these powers, councils would establish specific rules of procedure in its procedure bylaw and meet the requirements under the Community Charter.

 Municipal council may choose to establish rules of procedure on any other matter it considers important, for example: